 That great tube spilling glorious detail into the story is unfettered when it’s in info dump mode.
 We need to add a filter to it.
 And these three principles are just that.

 Some things may be relevant but unnecessary.
 In such instances, I think it’s nice to indulge a little.
 Sprinkle a bit of extra detail into your story.
 Spark intrigue and curiosity.
 Make it feel alive and lived in.
 Show the reader the lives of others.
 Draw them in with curious sights, sounds, smells, tastes.
+Head here to discover more great examples of the 5 senses in writing.

 Other details may be necessary to the story but the relevant moment either isn’t there or hasn’t cropped up yet.
 In such cases, you might have to write in sections or just exercise patience and try not to forget to include it.
 That does happen!